Growing a long beard is completely different from just playing around with a short or medium length beard.

-The drawback again is that there are high temperatures associated with using the straighteners, and the chances of damaging your beard – especially when used often – are high.
+The drawback again is that there are high temperatures associated with almost all methods of straightening a beard, and the chances of damaging your beard – especially when used often – are high.

 Should you still utilize a beard heat brush from time to time when growing out a long beard?

 Even though the heat will be more direct and hotter than what you get with just a blow-dryer, you also have to remember that your beard will be dry when you straighten it with this method…